mlzarathustra/ondes/README.md

 ## synthesizer
 The plan is for this to become a fully modular synthesizer that will play through your computer's output device as triggered by a MIDI input device (typically an electronic keyboard, though any should work).
-Due to the nature of computer sound, it will not be as responsive as a real synthesizer.
-Please see "audio buffer size" below for more.

 Programs (patches) are represented in YAML files so that you will be able to either use presets or roll your own.

-Some of the tools are probably useful, but the rest is in progress, so check back soon!
+It currently works on my system by using the `run` script in the main directory like this:

+        run -in 828 -out "main out" -ch1 octave -ch2 10

+Please note that you will need to use the tools provided (`midiInfo` and `audioInfo`) to figure out what to tell JavaSound for the -in and -out options above.
+Type `run` with no arguments for command line help.

+(This is all assuming you ran Gradle to build the jar file.
+See below)

+Given the state of computer sound responding to MIDI (sluggish) this app is not suitable for live performance of anything requiring timing.
+However, it should still be useful for exploring sound creation, and for producing sound in cases where timing is not critical.
+Please see "audio buffer size" below for more on why computer sound responds sluggishly to MIDI.

+Features are still a bit thin - so far it only does wave combining.

+See [the to-do file](TO-DO.md) for more.
+A couple of items high on the list should improve efficiency (e.g. pre-building voices, harmonic waves) which should help when creating complex patches.

 ## requirements